suparious/suparious.github.io/debian-audio-guide/debian-13-audio-guide.md

 ### PipeWire takes center stage as the default audio server

-PipeWire 1.4.2 now serves as the default audio server for GNOME Desktop and most other desktop environments in Debian 13.
+PipeWire 1.4.2 now serves as the default audio server for GNOME 48 and most other desktop environments in Debian 13.
 This isn't just an incremental update - it's a complete reimagining of Linux audio architecture.
 The system provides **dynamic buffer size switching**, allowing applications to request different latency requirements without affecting other audio streams.

 Installation is straightforward with the `pipewire-audio` metapackage, which includes `wireplumber` for session management, `pipewire-pulse` for PulseAudio compatibility, `pipewire-alsa` for ALSA integration, and `libspa-0.2-bluetooth` for Bluetooth support.
 The beauty of PipeWire lies in its ability to act as a **drop-in replacement** for both PulseAudio and JACK, meaning existing applications continue to work without modification.

 Professional users benefit from native low-latency audio processing capabilities, with the ability to achieve latencies as low as 64 samples at 48kHz (approximately 1.3ms).
 The system handles **arbitrary audio connections** between applications, multiple simultaneous audio devices, and advanced routing scenarios that previously required complex JACK configurations.

+Note: Some users have reported static noise issues appearing 2-3 seconds after audio streams end on analog outputs, which appears related to PipeWire configuration or driver compatibility.
+This represents the primary known issue affecting some audio production workflows.

 ### JACK compatibility through transparent integration